abreorussel/CS725-retinal-vessel-segmentation/README.md

 ## Data Preprocessing

 - Download Retina Blood Vessel data from <https://www.kaggle.com/datasets/abdallahwagih/retina-blood-vessel>
 - Save the data as the given directory structure below .
-The code to split the data is present in the notebook.
+The code to split the data is present in notebooks/cs725_retinal_vessel_segmentation.ipynb .
+To download the data from kaggle on google colab , one would require the kaggle.json api.

 ```
 # ROOT Directory